reritom/Flask-Microservice-Tutorial/README.md

 - Frontend: A system which handles the direct client interactions, so this covers the UI of the webpage, which could either be presented as a SPA (single page application) or as an express app which renders html server-side.
 - Component: Backends and Frontends can both be considered as Components.
 Components are standalone and should be tested/testable by themselves.

-## When would we need to make an application like this?

-What we intend to make is a backend application consisting of multiple micro-services.
-Typically one can find guides showing someone how to make any individual section of this guide, and typically they would use a different stack including more javascript based backends, or using databases like firestore, dynamo, or redis (which can be used as a database).

 ## Context

 Recently I was working on a large multi component application built with many flask micro services and found difficulties throughout where even in-depth google searches couldn’t guide me to the correct answer.
 At the time I wasn’t considering writing a guide about it, so I didn’t make note of most of these issues, but this guide will hopefully cover all the things I wish I could have found more easily.

 ## What will we make?

-We want to develop a backend application comprised of multiple micro-services.
-The backend will handle database interactions and any external API integrations.
+What we intend to make is a backend application consisting of multiple micro-services.
+Typically one can find guides showing someone how to make any individual section of this guide, and typically they would use a different stack including more javascript based backends, or using databases like Firestore or Dynamo.

 For the purpose of this guide, we will make a simple inventory management system.
 Really this could be done with just a frontend and a single backend component, but we will add some additional steps to give wider coverage.
 I have chosen this project as it was something that developed out of the larger project I was working on and thought it would work well exposition-ally.